raymondgao/scrumworks-ruby/README.md

-# Scrumworks::Ruby
+# ScrumWorks Ruby Interface

-TODO: Write a gem description
+Wraps the ScrumWorks SOAP API with a Ruby interface.

 ## Installation